The Real Estate Transaction Management Buyer’s Guide for Brokers

 The term “real estate transaction management” has a wide-ranging connotation in the real estate industry to describe a software app that, at a minimum, provides an eSignature platform with autofill, maybe some storage capabilities and possibly integration with a CRM and/or back-office app.

-The best choice for brokers will enhance recruiting, automate compliance and decrease overhead costs by helping your real estate brokerage or team work more efficiently and effectively.
+A strong transaction management solution may help brokers with recruiting, support compliance, and reduce overhead costs by helping your real estate brokerage or team work more efficiently and effectively.

 Agents should be able to complete a full transaction on any mobile device wherever they are.
 Transaction coordinators should have the ability to review all their agents’ deals on a single platform with a single log-in and support their agents by managing tasks, editing and sharing documents with clients as well as creating the transaction if desired.

-So how do you know which real estate transaction management software is the best choice for your independent agent operation, team or brokerage?
+So how do you know which real estate transaction management software is the best choice for your brokerage?
 You just have to ask the right questions.

 Look for special features like customized workflows that help move your transaction into the next review phase and set up the compliance process for broker approval.
 Automated notifications help ensure every person is alerted when they need to take action at specific phases, such as commission payouts or closing documents.